MaxMalts/Hash_research/README.md

 ## Optimisation

 Let's determine how long does it take to calculate "Xor and Shift" and "CRC32"!
 First let's modify out program so that it doesn't generate hash tables but just calculates hash amounts.
 Now we have to get the times every function runs.
-To do this we will just call our functions for 50 times in a loop and calculate the time it took to run the loop for each function: The code is:
+To do this we will just call our functions 20 times in a loop and calculate the time it took to run the loop for each function: The code is:
 ```
 int tempClocks = clock();
 ...<function loop>...